OATML/EVE/README.md

 The EVE codebase provides basic functionalities to pre-process MSAs for modelling (see the MSA_processing class in utils/data_utils.py).
 By default, sequences with 50% or more gaps in the alignment and/or positions with less than 70% residue occupancy will be removed.
 These parameters may be adjusted as needed by the end user.

 ### ClinVar labels
 The script "train_GMM_and_compute_EVE_scores.py" provides functionalities to compare EVE scores with reference labels (e.g., ClinVar).
-We provide an labels for 4 proteins: P53, PTEN, RASH & SCN5A (see data/labels).
+Our github repo provides labels for 4 proteins: P53, PTEN, RASH & SCN5A (see data/labels).
 ClinVar labels for all proteins may be accessed on our website (https://evemodel.org/).

 ## Software requirements
 The entire codebase is written in python.
 Package requirements are as follows: